Archbishop's Palace, Mdina

-The Archbishop's Palace (Il-Palazz tal-Arċisqof), known prior to 1944 as the Bishop's Palace (Il-Palazz tal-Isqof), is a palatial building in Mdina, Malta which is a residence of the Roman Catholic Archbishop of Malta.
+The Archbishop's Palace (Il-Palazz tal-Arċisqof), known prior to 1944 as the Bishop's Palace (Il-Palazz tal-Isqof), is a palatial building in Mdina, Malta which is a residence of the Archbishop of Malta.
 It was constructed in the early 18th century, and it is located close to St Paul's Cathedral and the Mdina Cathedral Museum.

 History

-A Bishop's residence existed in Mdina in 1445, and amongst other functions it housed the diocese's archives (Archivum Archiepiscopalis Melitensis, AAM).
+A bishop's residence existed in Mdina in 1445, and amongst other functions it housed the diocese's archives (Archivum Archiepiscopalis Melitensis, AAM).
 The residence and administrative seat moved from Mdina to a second Bishop's Palace in the capital city of Valletta in the mid-1630s.

 The present building was constructed between 1718 and 1720 according to the designs of architect Lorenzo Gafà, shortly after the reconstruction of the adjacent St Paul's Cathedral.

 On 10 June 1798, during the French invasion of Malta, the palace hosted a council meeting during which city officials decided to surrender Mdina to the French without a fight.
 The capitulation document was signed within the palace, and on the same day French general Claude-Henri Belgrand de Vaubois and his staff were invited to dine with Bishop Vincenzo Labini.